Gaurang105/Contact-Manager/readme.md

 # Contact Manager

-Contact Manager is a backend application developed using Node.js, Express, MongoDB, and JWT.
-The application provides functionalities to manage contacts and users with CRUD (Create, Read, Update, Delete) operations.
+Contact Manager is a backend service developed with Node.js, Express, MongoDB, and JWT, providing robust API endpoints for managing user contacts.
+It supports CRUD operations and includes features such as user authentication and error handling.

 ## Table of Contents